DFEAGILEDEVOPS/MTC/admin/README.md

 #### Environment Variables

 dotenv is installed and will load environment variables from a `.env` file stored in the root of the admin application, if you have created one.
 See [documentation](https://www.npmjs.com/package/dotenv) for more info.

 * AUTO_MARK - boolean - defaults to `true` to automatically mark the checks when they are submitted, to override this:`AUTO_MARK=false yarn start`
-* AZURE_STORAGE_CONNECTION_STRING - Blob storage account for upload file storage.
-Upload only happens for production envs, but the connection string is required for all.
+* AZURE_STORAGE_CONNECTION_STRING - Storage account for upload file storage and queues.
+Upload is only enabled for production environments, but the queues are used by all environments.
 * GOOGLE_TRACKING_ID - Google Analytics Tracking code, e.g 'UA-1234567-1'.
 Google tracking is only enabled if there
     is a tracking code and in production mode, eg `NODE_ENV=production`
 * MTC_AUTH_PRIVATE_KEY - The MTC Private RSA key in PEM format used during Authorisation
 * NCA_TOOLS_AUTH_URL - Trigger redirection to this URL on sign-in if not authenticated